10 Crime-Thriller Books Like The Guest List

 The story is about motherhood that overcame all the mystery and created many thrilling things.
 Blythe Connor has a daughter.
 She starts questioning if there’s something wrong with a child or if she’s going crazy.
 There’s the fact that there are some flashbacks to the mom’s childhood and then her mom and grandmother.
 It hints at possible intergenerational trauma or mental illness that could explain what’s going on.

 Also, there’s the fact that the ending was overall way more satisfying than the ones that I’ve read in the other books.
-The writer didn’t know how to finish the book, which means you stuck.
-It’s about 300 pages, and a psychological thriller read as The Guest List.
-There are a few scenes that are a little intense, so maybe you look up trigger warnings.
+The writer didn’t know how to finish the book, so you stuck.
+It’s about 300 pages and a psychological thriller read as The Guest List.
+A few scenes are a little intense, so maybe you look up trigger warnings.

 The Push